A2Y-D5L/go-metacontroller/README.md

 # go-metacontroller

-go-metacontroller is a framework for building Metacontroller webhook servers in Go.
+A framework for building Metacontroller webhook servers in Go.

 ## Features

 - **Flexible Hook Registration:** Easily register multiple sync and customize hooks for different parent resource types.
 - **Customizable Logging:** Use the default logger or provide your own implementation.
-- **Debug Mode:** Enable detailed error responses to aid development and troubleshooting.
 - **Kubernetes API Integration:** Seamlessly decode and encode Kubernetes API objects using a provided runtime scheme.

 ## Installation